flutter/flutter/.github/ISSUE_TEMPLATE/feature_request.md

      a new feature.

      Is your feature request related to a problem?
-Please give a clear and a concise description of what the problem is.
+Please give a clear and concise description of what the problem is.

      Describe the alternative solutions you've considered.
 Is there a package on pub.dev/flutter that already solves this?